Have You Seen Me Lately?

 My cane also makes it much less stressful for me to navigate crowds because I don't have to look for holes in the pavement while trying to dodge people as well, and when people see my cane they have a tendency to get out of my way, which is very nice.
 It also means that they have less of a tendency to see me as a person, and in group social situations people just get out of my way rather than speaking with me, which is not so nice.

-What I want: I do not want pity.
-I do appreciate slight accommodations.
-For example, if you are speaking to me I appreciate if you stand in front of me or on my left side and not my right side.
+If you are speaking to me I appreciate if you stand in front of me or on my left side and not on my blind side.
 Likewise if I sit at a table for dinner I prefer to sit with everybody on my left or across from me so that I can talk with everyone and not get a crick in my neck.
 If someone sits on my right I will either ignore them because I do not see them, or if they are very interesting I will get a crick in my neck.

-You see someone using a cane, never grab their arm or touch them.
+If you see someone using a cane, never grab their arm or touch them.
 This is startling.
 If they look confused, ask if they would like help.
 It isn't a bad idea to say if the light has changed colors or if they have the right of way at a four way stop.
 It can be confusing to tell if a car is about to turn if you are just going by listening.
 If there is something blocking the sidewalk that would mean that a cane user has to walk out into the street or cross in the middle of the block, ask if they would like your help and offer your arm.
 Give concrete directions rather than pointing at things.
-Special appreciation goes out to the sweet lady who told me that I
+Special appreciation goes out to the sweet lady who told me that I was about to walk into a very deep puddle on a rainy day, which would have ruined my shoes.
+She told me how far to the left to step, how far down the curb was, and when the traffic had changed.
+At this point I could see well enough to discern those things for myself, but she did not realize that, and she is awesome.

 In summary, I’m using a cane now, which is very helpful.
 Thanks for being cool about it and acting friendly.
 I am myself and I do the things I used to do, but have lower battery life and I carry a stick.